pietheinstrengholt/rssmonster/README.md

 * Run `npm run production` to compile all JS files
 * Run `php artisan migrate` this will add all needed database tables to your mysql database
 * Run `chmod -R 777 storage/`
+The path may vary based on your configuration.
-* Navigate to http://yourRSSMonsterurl/public/index.php and add feeds by using the top menu
+* Navigate to http://yourRSSMonsterurl/index.php and add feeds by using the top menu
-* Add a cron job to pull articles: `curl -s http://yourRSSMonsterurl/public/index.php/api/feed/updateall`
+* Add a cron job to pull articles: `curl -s http://yourRSSMonsterurl/api/feed/updateall`

 If you would like to run RSSMonster in development mode I recommand to run `npm run watch`